-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete

-Develop Coordinated Procedures Develop a process to coordinate the development of procedures for use by Benefit Division staff members.

-FY 2017-18 BE DR, LS, MS, QA

-Current Update Completed.

-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete

-Monitor and Harmonize Procedures

-FY 2017-18 BE DR, LS, MS, QA

-Current Update 4 2
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Develop Coordinated Procedures Develop a process to coordinate the development of procedures for use by Benefits Division staff members.
+FY 2017-18 BE DR, LS, MS, QA Current Update Completed.
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Monitor and Harmonize Procedures FY 2017-18 BE DR, LS, MS, QA Current Update The PMG continually monitors and harmonizes procedures internally and works with its business partners to ensure that DRS, MS, and QA are consulted on and apprised of new and updated procedures.
+The divisions work closely on this project.
+This is an ongoing objective and part of the normal work process.
+It is deemed complete, in as much as a formal process has been developed and implemented on an ongoing basis.